 A portion of the site may be within the Geologically Hazardous Areas classified by Benton County for Combined Erosion Hazard & Steep Slope 15%.
-These slopes would be man-made embankments of the canal.

 i.
 Approximately how many people would reside or work in the completed project?

 j.
 Approximately how many people would the completed project displace?